-- Use a dashboard or task management tool to easily track metrics for each sales rep. This enables you to avoid taking up too much time in your meetings discussing metrics — instead, you can now use that time to identify how you can best help, support, and coach your reps.
+- Using a dashboard or task management tool to easily track metrics for each sales rep. With this approach, you avoid taking up too much time in your meetings discussing metrics and focus on how you can help, support, and coach your reps.

-- Look for trainings and development opportunities so your sales reps can continue to improve.
-In 1:1 meetings, focus on how you can help them achieve their goals; in team meetings, figure out what types of trainings can help the entire team perform better.
+- Looking for training and development opportunities so your sales reps can continue to improve.
+In 1:1 meetings, focus on how you can help them achieve their goals; in team meetings, figure out what types of training can help the entire team perform better.

-- Motivate your team by focusing on the 'bigger purpose' to ensure they feel intrinsically motivated.
-Sales isn't just about hitting quota and making money — it's also (oftentimes) about selling a product or service that can help people in large or small ways.
-Remind your team of your company's bigger purpose to ensure they feel fulfilled and motivated.
+- Motivating your team by focusing on the 'bigger purpose' to ensure they feel intrinsically motivated.
+Sales isn't just about hitting quota and making money — remind your team of your company's bigger purpose to ensure they feel fulfilled and motivated.

 How to Be a Good Marketing Manager

-Marketing managers are often in-charge of leading a team, but they're typically also responsible for a content property or program, which means their tasks can vary greatly.
+Marketing managers are often responsible for a content property or program, which means their tasks can vary greatly.

 - Communicating effectively with various stakeholders — this includes inspiring and motivating your direct reports, communicating team goals cross-functionally and to leadership, and creating clear external communications, as well.